innovia/bluepill-gearman/README.md

 ## Usage

-Require the bluepill-gearman gem and add a check named :gearman in your pill configuration file.
+Require the bluepill-gearman gem and add a check named :send_gearman in your pill configuration file.

 Available options are:
+  * gearman_server: the Gearman Server. mandatory
-* gearman_server: the gearman server where you want to send your passive checks
+  * gearman_port: the gearman server port or default to 4730
-* port: the port where nsca daemon is listening (default: 4730)
-* host: the host defined in your nagios configuration (default: hostname -f)
+  * host: the host defined in nagios to be hosting the service (default: hostname -f)
-* service: the service name defined in the nagios configuration (default: bluepill configuration process name)
+  * service: the service declared in nagios (default: the bluepill process name)
-* queue: the queue name to process the jobs (default: check_results)
+  * queue: default queue is 'check_results'
+  * key: provide a key for encryption (minimum 8 bytes)
+  * encryption: default to false, set to true to enable - must provide a key
+  * every: how often the send_gearman will send the passive check (default to 1.minute)

+add :notify_on => :unmonitored to make bluepill send notification when unmonitored

 Example: